fiberseq/fibertools-rs/docs/ft-predict-m6a-help.md

 ```
-Predict m6A positions using HiFi kinetics data and encode the results in the MM and ML bam tags
+Predict m6A positions using HiFi kinetics data and encode the results in the MM and ML bam tags.
+Also adds nucleosome (nl, ns) and MTase sensitive patches (al, as)

 Usage: ft predict-m6a [OPTIONS] [BAM] [OUT]